 Similar to the positive, indelible first impression one wants to make on the first day of work, a signature transition to retirement can be just as meaningful.

 For some, 40 plus years of sweat-equity in a career is a singular accomplishment that can understandably lead to a sense of entitlement.
-Still others, after decades of paying it forward, might view the moment as an opportunity to pay it back.
+Others, after decades of paying it forward, might view the moment as an opportunity to pay it back.

 Whatever your current sensibility, a few well-considered steps can make a career dismount feel more gratifying when pulling out of the company parking lot for the last time.

 Here’s a fact that can put you in the driver’s seat as you strategize a planned, well-timed transition into retirement: Тhe mass exodus of elder brain trust from companies will continue full strength for the next 8 – 10 years.
 This will deplete the workforce of acumen, experience, and awareness of a culture that made it strong in the first place.

 Planning for a smart departure can benefit both you and the company.
 Consider this….

 Talk to a trusted leader or Human Resources representative about starting or becoming involved with an existing Boomer group.
 If none exists, it won’t take much to develop a solid business case.

 With an estimated 10,000 Boomers a day now bolting from the workforce, developing the idea into something workable should be a no-brainer.